shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica put on her wolf skin and carried the boots home, wearing a stupid grin on her face.
 No way!
 She was right!
 Fisher did know how to get more information!
 Soon she’d be able to modify the boots and make Mother proud!

 Maybe that feather had something to do with it?
-The feather apparently works on hats.
+The feather works on hats.
 Maybe it works on boots, too.
 Who knows how long those boots had been buried for?
 It’s possible they were pierced by the feather before they were buried.

 When she got to the village, Mudrich found her.